 CAPREIT Announces Timing of First Quarter 2023 Results & Conference Call

-/EIN News/ -- TORONTO, March 23, 2023 (GLOBE NEWSWIRE) -- Canadian Apartment Properties Real Estate Investment Trust (“CAPREIT”) (TSX:CAR.UN) announced today it will issue its financial results for the three months ended March 31, 2023 after markets close on:
+TORONTO, March 23, 2023 (GLOBE NEWSWIRE) -- Canadian Apartment Properties Real Estate Investment Trust ("CAPREIT") CAR announced today it will issue its financial results for the three months ended March 31, 2023 after markets close on:

 Friday, May 12, 2023